CMPN-CODECELL/Syrus2025_FinTechinStartups_JobBlowers/README.md

 # UPTIQ AI Agent - Financial Analysis & Investment Advisor

-This AI agent is designed to process financial documents, analyze startup data, match investors, and provide financial insights using UPTIQ AI Workbench.
-Below is the implementation breakdown for each feature.
+This Finsight AI agent is designed to process financial documents, analyze startup data, match investors, and provide financial insights using UPTIQ AI Workbench.

+We made these Following Subagents
 ## 1. Doc Reader
 Processes financial documents such as income statements, cash flow statements, and balance sheets.

 ### Implementation:
+- 3 Intents, each with their own workflows for Income,Cash Flow and Balance Sheet.
 - **Upload & process** PDFs, Excel, or CSV files using document ingestion nodes.
 - Extract key financial data via **OCR or text extraction models**.
 - Store structured data in **Storage** for later use.